raystack/frontier/docs/docs/concepts/glossary.md

 # Glossary

-Terminology and concepts used in Shield documnetation.
+Terminology and concepts used in Shield documentation.

 ### Access Token
 An access token is a credential which serves as proof of authentication and authorisation to access protected resources in a system or an API.
 After successful authorisation, an access token is included in the headers or parameters of API requests to validate the user's identity and permissions.
 The access token contains information such as the client's identity and the permissions granted to it.
 The server validates the access token to determine if the client is authorised to access the requested resource.